iyht/fedavg/README.md

 A toy code to conduct the experiment for the paper [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/pdf/1602.05629) using [Flower](https://flower.ai/) framework with MNIST dataset.

+`./run.py` will generate an `eval` folder to store all the results and figures.

-Locally simulate 100 clients using both IID and Non-IID data with the FedAvg algorithm under various training settings, yielding the following results.
+For the current configuration, it simulates 100 clients using both IID and Non-IID data with the FedAvg algorithm under various training settings, yielding the following results.
+The comparison figure below is conducted on the Apple M1 Pro Chip with 32GB memory.

 ![](./eval1720210884/centralized_fedavg_accuracy_comparison.png)

-`./run.py` will generate all the `eval` folder to store all the result and figures.

 All the `*.json` files specify various training parameters.
 For instance, in `config_B100_E1_non_iid.json`, as shown below, we can configure these parameters for each evaluation.
 The following configuration will spawn 100 Flower clients and 1 server process.
 Each client runs local training with their own Non-IID local dataset with 1 epoch and 100 mini-batch sizes.
 Afterward, the local parameter of the model will be sent back to the server as 1 communication round.
 This configuration will run 10 communication rounds.
 ```